Orange-OpenSource/metamorphosed/README.md

 The objects of all predicates `:quant` must match `\d+`, i.e. an integer

-**Note:** `relations.txt` and `constraints.yml` must not be modified in order not to break the unitary tests.
+**Note:** `relations.txt` and `constraints.yml` must not be modified in order to not break the unitary tests.
 Please use a personalised file.

 ## Validate AMR files

-The script `amrdoc.py` can check whether concepts (with an suffixe line `-01`) are well defined in PropBank and that all used `:ARGn` relations are define for the given concept.
-If a liste of valid relations in given, it will detect relations in the AMR file which are not defined.
+The script `amrdoc.py` can check whether concepts (with an suffixe line `-01`) are well defined in PropBank and that all used `:ARGn` relations are defined for a given concept.
+If a list of valid relations in given, it will detect relations in the AMR file which are not defined.

 ```
 ./validate.py --validate \